 Charles Melton on How 'The Sun Is Also a Star' "Brings Humanity" to the Issue of Immigration

-The Asian-American actor spoke to The Hollywood Reporter about the importance of representation in the film, which follows two teenagers that fall in love over the course of one day as Yara Shahidi's character fights for her family to not be deported.
+The Asian American actor spoke to The Hollywood Reporter about the importance of representation in the film, which follows two teenagers who fall in love over the course of one day as Yara Shahidi's character fights her family's deportation.

 Charles Melton may be best known for his role as Reggie on The CW's Riverdale, but he steps out of his TV supporting role to play the male lead in The Sun Is Also a Star.

 The actor stars opposite Yara Shahidi in the romantic teen drama.
 Based on the young adult novel by Nicola Yoon, the film follows Natasha (Shahidi) and Daniel (Melton) after he tells her that it is possible for the two strangers to fall in love over the course of one day.
 The budding romance between the skeptic and hopeless romantic becomes even more complicated when Daniel learns that Natasha's family is about to be deported to Jamaica.

 "She's about to go back to Jamaica with her family, so it's a love story that takes place in 24 hours," Melton told The Hollywood Reporter about the film.
 "It's a beautiful love story that goes beyond the stage of immigration.
 It goes beyond the stage of what it means to be an American, to be Jamaican or Asian and to live the American dream."

 The film hit close to home for Melton, himself the son of an immigrant.
 In addition to speaking about his mother's process of becoming a U.S. citizen, the actor opened up to THR about the lack of representation of Asian male leads in romantic comedies, the pressure his character feels as a first-generation Asian American and what it was like to film in New York City.

 To start off, can you tell me a little bit about who Daniel is?